Inhalt

 All you need to do is register your business with PayPal.
 You’ll then be able to accept payments for the low fee of 2.9% plus $0.30 whilst operating under your business name, generate reports and even accept payments from customers who don’t have PayPal accounts.

-Like any ecommerce business you will always need to take your costs into account, but knowing your numbers means that you can make a decent profit too.
+Like any eCommerce business you will always need to take your costs into account, but knowing your numbers means that you can make a decent profit too.